-A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
-Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
+Fake News is the deliberate attempt to publish hoaxes and/or disinformation for profit or influence (Learn More).
+Sources listed in the Questionable Category may be very untrustworthy and should be fact-checked on a per-article basis.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 Funded by / Ownership

-The website does not disclose ownership and funding appears to be exclusively through advertising.
+The website does not disclose ownership, and funding appears to be exclusively through advertising.

 Analysis / Bias